galactic-plane/portal-extensions/portal-inbox-extention/README.md

 - **Self-Contained Styling**: Injects its own CSS styles - no external stylesheets required
 - **Zero Dependencies on Host Page**: Only requires Bootstrap 5 JavaScript and Icons
 - **Bootstrap 5 Compatible**: Uses Bootstrap 5 components and styling
+- **Bootstrap 5 Modals**: Uses Bootstrap modals for all confirmations, alerts, and dialogs (no native popups)
 - **Modular Design**: All functionality, styles, and dependencies encapsulated in the extension file
 - **Easy Integration**: Simply include the script and add a container element
 - **No Conflicts**: Won't interfere with other JavaScript or CSS on the page